Legal documents for working with people.

-Stock Option / Equity Compensation Plan
+Stock Option and Equity Compensation Plan

-Besides paying someone a salary or wage and other things, like bonuses or commission, there are some cool ways you can pay people to keep them around for a long time.
+Besides paying someone a salary or wage and other things, like bonuses or commission, there are some great ways you can pay people to keep them around for a long time.
 Stock options, restricted share units, and performance share units are some common ways to encourage senior employees and others to do their best work and stay with the company for the long haul.
 We put together the terms and conditions of these types of compensation into an Equity Compensation Plan.
 We’ll go through your choices and set up a tailored plan for your business.

-Termination Letter and Release of Claims (Employees/Contractors)
+Termination of Employment and Release of Claims

 Things don’t always work out with someone.
-If you need to let someone go, whether it’s with cause (e.g. firing someone because they did something wrong) or without cause (e.g. laying off someone because business is slow), you’ll have to formally tell them.
+So if you need to let someone go without cause (e.g. laying off someone because business is slow or because they’re just not the right fit for your company), you’ll have to formally tell them.
 You should also try to get a release of claims, which means they are giving up any rights to sue you because of the termination.